-From here, if you receive a 20% royalty fee, you’ll still receive your $1 royalty fee putting you in the exact same position as if you were receiving 10% on a retail sales basis.
+From here, if you receive a 20% royalty fee, you’ll still receive your $1 royalty fee, putting you in the exact same position as if you were receiving 10% on a retail sales basis.

 The publisher pays the author a high percentage of the book’s profits after covering all their other costs.
 These include printing, marketing, and overheads.

-How do authors make money from literary awards?
+Authors can make money from literary awards

 You may also have heard that notable literary prizes can be profitable, too.
 So, how do authors get paid from these literary awards?
-If your book is on the shortlist for a prize, then it’s possible to earn the big bucks.
+If your book is on the shortlist for a prize, it’s possible to earn the big bucks.

 For example, Margaret Atwood wrote the bestseller “The Handmaid’s Tale,” which won the Governor General’s Award for English language fiction.

-How do authors make money from speaking opportunities?
+Authors make money from speaking opportunities

 A small niche seminar packed with your target audience could open more doors than a sell-out conference where you only get five minutes on stage.

-Related articles on author tips
+Related articles on being author